BarSides/TRISS_CTF_2024/Web/Intermediate/README.md

 ## Hints

+- Getting the malicious file should be the first step.
 - The malicious file is a script of some kind, and it has the appropriate file extension.
-- Make sure to check every data structure.
+- Make sure to check all data structures when running the script.